 If we think about the folders, we know that Sandbox sits a little more independently from DEV and PROD.
 We recommend building out your dashboard in the Sandbox and then, when it is ready to go into the approval process, republishing into the DEV folder before wider circulation in PROD.
 Our PROD folder is where we hold the quality assured and highly vetted content.

 As of Tableau version 2021.3, we now have the Personal Space feature.
-It exists as a private space for every user to publish content to Tableau Server.
+It exists as a private space for every user to publish content, whether to Tableau Server or Tableau Cloud.
 We love this!